Whiteville in Hardeman County, Tennessee — The American South (East South Central)

 Captain in War of 1812; colonel of Tennessee militia in the fighting before New Orleans; quartermaster, Jackson’s Natchez expedition, 1812.
 One of the commissioners who established Bolivar in 1825.
 Moving to Texas in 1830, he was prominent in the fight for independence; he later became a member of the Congress of that Republic.

 A French nobleman – patriot and distinguished soldier who rendered invaluable service to the American Colonies during the Revolutionary War.

 Erected by Tennessee Historical Commission.
 (Marker Number 4C 4.)

 Other nearby markers.
-At least 8 other James K. Polk / James C. Jones (approx. 9 miles away); Burchett Douglass (approx. 9 miles away); Dancyville United Methodist Church (approx. 9 miles away); Battle of Middleburg (approx. 9˝ miles away); Organization of Fayette County (approx. 10.3 miles away); Tent City (approx. 11 miles away); Sassafras Mill (approx. 11.2 miles away); St. James Episcopal Church (approx. 11.7 miles away).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+James K. Polk / James C. Jones (approx. 9 miles away); Burchett Douglass (approx. 9 miles away); Dancyville United Methodist Church (approx. 9 miles away); Battle of Middleburg (approx. 9˝ miles away); Organization of Fayette County (approx. 10.3 miles away); Tent City (approx. 11 miles away); Sassafras Mill (approx. 11.2 miles away); Polk Cemetery (approx. 11.6 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 7, 2013, by Judith Barber of Marietta, Georgia.
-This page has been viewed 321 times since then and 21 times this year.
+It was originally submitted on February 7, 2013, by Judith Barber of Marietta, Georgia.
+This page has been viewed 371 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on February 7, 2013, by Judith Barber of Marietta, Georgia. • Bernard Fisher was the editor who published this page.